davxy/stuff/fuzz-proto/README.md

 ### No Reference Implementation

-As there will never be a definitive reference implementation, and the Graypaper is the only authoritative specification, treating the local fuzzer engine as a reference is inaccurate.
-A mismatch between the fuzzer expectation and the target does not automatically imply a bug in the target.
+As there will never be a reference implementation, and the Graypaper is the only authoritative specification, treating the local fuzzer engine as a reference is thus inaccurate.

-In case of discrepancy, the resulting test vector must be examined and the expected behavior verified against the Graypaper to resolve the inconsistency.
+A mismatch between the fuzzer expectation and the target does not automatically imply an issue with the target.
+In case of discrepancy, the resulting test vector should be reviewed, and the expected behavior verified against the Graypaper to resolve the inconsistency.

 ### Communication Protocol